codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### PushOperationTimedOut

-Triggered when a write operation times out.
+Called when a write operation times out.
 This webhook has been replaced by the `{dataType}.write.unsuccessful` event type.

 | Rule type | Data status | Maps to event type |
 |---|---|---|